tethysplatform/tethys/docs/installation.rst

     python /usr/lib/tethys/src/manage.py runserver

 Open `<http://127.0.0.1:8000/>`_ in a web browser and you should see the default Tethys Portal landing page.
-Feel free to login using the system administrator username and password and take a look around.
+Feel free to login using the system administrator username and password that you created in the previous step and take a look around.

 What's Next?